Prerelease:GoldenEye 007 (Nintendo 64)

 xenia onatopp, one of janus' main operatives, may be on board the la fayette. they say she has thighs of steel, james. just be sure to stay out of their grasp.

 Moneypenny's innuendo was toned down a little for the final briefing.
-The time indicated on the watch is also a default, which is also used when a default level template is loaded, indicating the time hadn't been set yet.
+The time indicated on the watch is the same one used when a default level template is loaded, indicating that the time hadn't been set yet.